 As you can see, tooth grinding is a serious problem for your dental health as well as your overall health.

 Tooth grinding often happens at night.
-Therefore, any way you can get your child to relax before bed should alleviate his grinding.
+Therefore, any way you can get your child to relax before bed should alleviate their grinding.
 You can try gentle stretching, diffusing calming essential oils like lavender and chamomile, or guided meditation.
 Daily exercise also helps alleviate stress, which can help your child relax and sleep better at night.

 Bring your child in for a dental visit.
 It’s good to get to the root of the issue so you can fix it.
 If there’s an allergy or irritation present, your dentist can help treat the problem.
-If crooked teeth or misaligned jaws are the culprit, then your dentist may refer your child to an orthodontist.
+If crooked teeth or misaligned jaws are the culprit, then your pediatric dentist may refer your child to an orthodontist.
 Braces can help align the teeth and jaws, and hopefully when the teeth and jaws are properly aligned, the need to grind will cease.
 Some kids may be fitted for nighttime mouthguards to protect their teeth while they sleep.